Graphs with large total angular resolution: NP-hardness

 \section{NP-hardness}

-Forman et al.~\cite{Formann1993DrawingGI} showed that the problem of determining whether there exists a drawing of a graph with angular resolution of $90^{\circ}$ is \NP-hard.
-Their proof, which is by reduction from \threesat\ with exactly three different literals per clause, also implies \NP-hardness of deciding whether a graph has a drawing with total angular resolution of $90^{\circ}$.
-We adapt their reduction to show \NP-hardness of the decision problem for $\operatorname{TAR}(G)\geq 60^{\circ}$.
-A full version of the proof of Theorem~\ref{thm:hard} can be found in Appendix~\ref{app:thm:hard}.
+Formann et al.~\cite{Formann1993DrawingGI} showed that the problem of determining whether a given graph $G$ admits a drawing with angular resolution of $90^{\circ}$ is \NP-hard.
+Their proof, which is by reduction from \threesat\ with exactly three different literals per clause, also implies the \NP-hardness of deciding whether $\TAR(G)=90^{\circ}$.
+We adapt in the following their reduction to show the \NP-hardness of the decision problem for $\TAR(G)\geq 60^{\circ}$.

+Note that every triangle of a drawing $D$ must be equilateral if $\TAR(D)\geq 60^{\circ}$ The idea of the construction is to build a rigid frame with triangles and add the clause gadgets such that they are also rigid; see Figure~\ref{fig:60hard:construction} for depictions of the frame and the gadgets.
+Then, we add variable gadgets to the frame, such that they can only be oriented in two ways, which will correspond to the variable assignment.

-\begin{theorem} It is \NP-hard to decide whether a graph $G$ has $\operatorname{TAR}(G)\geq 60^{\circ}$. \end{theorem}
+\begin{theorem} It is \NP-hard to decide whether a graph $G$ has $\TAR(G)\geq 60^{\circ}$. \end{theorem}